 When interoperability participants exchange information, they face the risk of timeouts.
 This is particularly important in mobile money systems where transactions often require the maximum duration of a USSD session.
 While onnet transactions can also face timeouts, the risk is greater in an interoperability context since MMPs and/or central parties like a hub must be able to enforce service-level agreements (SLAs), ensuring all the steps requiring an end user action can be finalised during the session.
-Time-outs set by the receiving side also need to be long enough to let the sending decide whether to validate the transaction.
-Excess timeouts and unsuccessful transactions can foster distrust among users, particularly in underserved groups.
-Losses may also be incurred due to delays in response or an unclear response being received.
+Excess timeouts and unsuccessful transactions can also foster distrust among users, particularly in underserved groups.